Empowering women, open to all, strengthening our department.

 Steering Committee

-Our Steering Committee is comprised of women across all divisions, with the goal of developing impactful events and inspiring women in roles throughout the department.
+Our Steering Committee is comprised of individuals across all divisions, with the goal of developing impactful events and inspiring women in roles throughout the department.

 Meet our Steering Committee